syntasso/instruqt-kubecon/01-get-to-know-the-platform/assignment.md

   --filename .example-namespace.yaml
 ```

-You can confirm your namespace has been created by running the first get namespaces command again:
+Confirm your namespace has been created by running the first get namespaces command again and seeing a much newer namespace called `example` at the bottom of the list:
 ```
 kubectl get namespaces
 ```